seehorne/GetGrinnected/written reports/sprint 4/sprint-journal.md

 # (3) Self-Selected Work toward Minimum Viable Product (MVP)

-> <span style="color:red">Description (TODO: DELETE ME ON COMPLETION)
-> - In a Sprint Journal entry, remind us what your MVP is (look back to Milestone 1 where you described what features would be included in your MVP)
-> - Describe what work, if any, remains toward delivering your MVP

 Our minimum viable product, as described in milestone 1, is different from our current conception of minimum viable product.
 At the time, it included...

 * Shows all events currently happening at Grinnell (scraping information off of 25 live)